WPChill/download-monitor/readme.txt

 4. The quick add panel can be opened via a link about the post editor.
 This lets you quickly add a file and insert it into a post.

 == Changelog ==
+= 4.8.10 - TBD =
+Fixed: "Downloading Page" upsell meta box does not hide when the addon is active
+Fixed: Category-Filter not working in Widget “List of Download”

 = 4.8.9 - 01.09.2023 =
 Added: Security & feature updates notification opt in.